 This is actually very EASY to do such as with Zoom and I have written a post on how to use and manage Break Out Rooms here for you!

-ACTION: Make use of Break Out Rooms when teaching online to ensure that the training and teaching you offer is dynamic and helps all learners to develop.
+ACTION: Make use of Break Out Rooms when teaching online to ensure that the training and teaching you offer is dynamic and help all learners to develop.

 3. Create the Right Working Environment for Teaching Online